The Call Center Wizard is a convenient way to set up a Call Center, guiding you through initial setup, call routing, and assigning agents.

-- From the main dashboard, hover over Advanced Routing, then select Call Center Locations (Figure 1-1).
+- From the Nextiva Voice Admin Dashboard, hover over Advanced Routing, then select Call Center Locations.

-- The Configuration Portal launches in a new tab.
-You will be at the Group level.
-Select Call Center on the left Navigation Pane, then select Call Centers (Figure 1-3).
+- Once the Configuration Portal launches in a new tab, select Call Center on the left Navigation Pane, then select Call Centers under the Basic column.

 - You will see a list of Call Centers on the next page.
-To begin the Call Center Wizard, click the Add Call Center Wizard button (Figure 1-4).
+To begin the Call Center Wizard, click the Add Call Center Wizard button.

-- Select the Premium radio button, then select Next (Figure 1-5).
+- Select the Premium radio button, then select Next.

 - Name: A friendly name for the Call Center.